Aman9000/pokedex_python/README.md

-Take an image of a pokemon and tell what it is! using OpenCV-tutorial on pyimagesearch
+Take an image of a pokemon and tell what it is!